mistermicheels/learning-notes/processes-techniques/Testing.md

 -   **Solitary unit tests**: use test doubles for all outside collaborators (other functions, methods, classes, ...)
     -   Can be useful if working with real collaborators is awkward
--   **Sociable unit tests**: allow talking to real collaborators (some would not call these unit tests anymore)
+-   **Sociable unit tests**: allow talking to real collaborators (other functions, methods, classes, ...)
     -   Provide more confidence that things are really working
     -   Allow refactoring communication with collaborators without having to change the tests
+    -   You can cover a lot of ground with these!
     -   Still avoid interaction with DB, network, file system, ...
+    -   Some would not call these "unit tests" anymore

 What to unit test:

--   Can in principle unit test all production code, regardless of what layer it belongs to
+-   You can use unit tests for code at any layer
+-   Focus on where the most complex logic sits
+    -   Ideally, code structure makes it easy to unit test that logic (see also [Writing testable code](#writing-testable-code))
 -   Test public interface (functionality that class exposes to the outside world)
     -   If you feel the need to test a private method separately, this is a sign that the class you're testing is too complex and has too many responsibilities.
 Extract the logic of the private method to a separate, easily-testable class.
 -   Ensure that all non-trivial code paths are tested